WHAT ARE WE LOOKING FOR?

 We screened Canadian stocks focusing on the following criteria:

-- Market capitalization greater than $1-billion;
+- Market capitalization higher than $2-billion;

 MORE ABOUT INOVESTOR